Dr-Wojtek/Super-Deliveries-API/README.md

 All CRUD operations; Create, Read, Update and Delete any order in the database.
 * Sending a GET will return a JSON of all rows with columns id, name, weight, value and address in table orders.
 **IMPORTANT:** Every time you send a GET to /orders, the orders will have new, randomized delivery addresses in respective 'address' field.
-* POSTing requires a JSON with (unique) id, name, weight and value parameters.
+* POSTing requires a JSON with name, weight and value parameters.
 You can POST several orders in one go.
+A unique ID will be generated for them.
 Returns the same JSON.
 * PUTting requires a JSON with already existing id, name, weight and value parameters.
 Returns the same JSON and status 200 if id existed.
 Returns same JSON and status 403 if not.
 * Sending a DELETE requires no JSON - instead, **send the request to /orders/{id}** , {id} being the id of the order you'd have deleted.
 Returns null.